connbstro/Horiseon-refactor/README.md

 ## **Refactor changes**
 + Corrected HTML & CSS formating so that the code flowed from top to bottom following the structure of the website.
 + Gave the website a descriptive and concise <title>.
-+ Added descriptive `alt` attributes for images on the page.
++ Added descriptive "alt" attributes for images on the page.
 + Replaced <div> with semantic elements to make it more accessable & functional.
 + Fixed "Search Engine Optimization" link.
 + Edited the CSS structure according to the semantics of the HTML.